eeyun/foundryvtt-conan2d20/CONTRIBUTING.md

 ## Pre-commit Checks

 In order to ensure some standards of quality we use [pre-commit](https://pre-commit.com/) to execute a series of lints and checks on the code.
-Be sure to [install the pre-commit CLI](https://pre-commit.com/#installation).
-To validate your branch after install just run `pre-commit run`
+Be sure to [install the pre-commit CLI](https://pre-commit.com/#installation). **There is no obligation to install pre-commit into your local repo (`$ pre-commit install`) and doing so will trigger pre-commit checks to run every time you run `git commit`.**

+What _is_ required is to validate your branch locally before you commit your code.
+Just run `pre-commit run --all-files`.
+Often, these will fail on the first run for formatting. `Pre-commit` will try to fix any simple formatting/style issues and leave them un-staged on the branch.
+So your next step is to run `git add -A` (assuming you don't have any files you don't want to commit) and then `pre-commit run --all-files` once more to verify everything comes through fine.

+### Eslint Checks

+We do some linting with `eslint` as part of our pre-commit checks.
+For now, **you can ignore warnings**.
+What needs to be corrected are **errors**.
+In some cases you may need to add a lint suppression but please check with the maintainers before doing so.
+These situations should be fairly uncommon.

+### Webpack

+Our CI will run a webpack build of your branch after it completes the linting.
+Be sure to check that your branch can build before opening a PR.
+We are planning some major overhaul to the codebase which will alter a lot of our typing.
+Right now this is kind of a mess.